vacanza/holidays/README.rst

    * - Puerto Rico
      - PR
      - None; Can also be loaded as country US, subdivision PR
+   * - Reunion
+     - RE
+     - None; Can also be loaded as country FR, subdivision La Réunion
    * - Romania
      - RO
      - None
    * - Russia
      - RU
+     - None
+   * - Saint Barthelemy
+     - BL
+     - None; Can also be loaded as country FR, subdivision Saint-Barthélémy
+   * - Saint Martin
+     - MF
+     - None; Can also be loaded as country FR, subdivision Saint-Martin
+   * - Saint Pierre and Miquelon
+     - PM
      - None
    * - San Marino
      - SM